unknownFedora/Epiviosi/README.md

 </div>

 # About the game:
-    Epiviosi is a 2D Pixel Survival game forged with glorious ambientwork/athmosphere.
     The game is focused on survival experience and nature vibes rather than grinding items.
-    The only enemy in the game is the nature itself.

 # How to play: